jackkolb/syncopate/README.md

             "status": STATUS,  # good or bad
             "disk-usage": DISK_USAGE,  # amount of disk space the project is using (for stats for the manager's future project allocation)
             "ram-usage": RAM_USAGE,  # amount of RAM the project is using (for stats for the manager's future project allocation)
-            "persistent-variables": {  # variables the server should store in case of node realignment, done as a Dictionary "var1": ...,
+            "persistent-variables": {  # persistent variables the server should store in case of project reallocation, done as a Dictionary
+                "var1": ...,
                 "var2": ...,
                 "var3": ...
+            },
+            "environment-variables": {  # environment variables that the node should include with the process "var1": ...,
+                "var2": ...,
+                "var3": ...,
             }
         },
         "project 2": {